RobbinLawJavaScript/next-react-demos/bl-react-events-and-state-fundamentals/ac-event-state-fundamentals/specs.md

     setTodoText("")
   }
 ```
-11. Display the list right under our our current input so that we can see the differnces of the list (replay the exising value.)
+11. Display the list right under our our current input so that we can see the differences of the list (replay the exising value.)
 ```jsx
   <Grid item xs={12}>
     Current input text: {todoText} <br/>